 Low temperature, smooth, medium plastic, off white to white burning, refined high-talc earthenware for modelling or casting.
 L213 is available in a pugged plastic version and as a casting slip.
 Both are a 50:50 mix of AmTal Talc and KT#1-4 Ball Clay.
 Each has a 2.5% addition of calcium carbonate.
 This recipe is a standard that has been used in hobby ceramics across North America for many decades.
 The casting version of L213 adds 0.5% bentonite and the throwing one 3.5% bentonite.
-It is both plastic for modelling yet easy to work with as a casting body.
 L213 is the best choice for people who intend to use commercial premixed glazes from companies like Duncan, Mayco, Spectrum, etc. and who need a white burning material.

 L213 thrown surface texture.

-L213 is very slick and smooth and throws and models well for forms of all shapes and sizes.
 Few bodies of any type can match the plasticity and drying performance of a ball clay:talc mix.
-Many of our customers sculpt large forms using L213.
+It is versatile for making all shapes and sizes of ware.

 You can make forms that combine plastic L213 elements from formed and mold-made elements.
 If you are working with the casting slip also consider using the deflocculated slurry to join sections since its much lower water content produces less shrinkage.
 However do not expect the same drying performance from L213; slip cast ware typically has much thinner and more uniform wall thicknesses than hand formed ware.

 L213 fired bars.
 Cone 04, 02, 2, 4 and 6 oxidation (bottom to top).